 The acute effects of intoxication may present as a mental disorder, for example the effects of hallucinogenic drugs may mimic psychotic symptoms.
 Persons in such a state will often meet the lower threshold for assessment and treatment under Part 1 of the Act; that is, there will be reasonable grounds to believe that they are mentally disordered until the cause of their symptoms becomes apparent (see 5.1 below).

-Mental disorder may arise as the consequence of long-term substance abuse, for example the cognitive impairment of a Korsakoff’s psychosis.
-If there is a mental disorder, irrespective of its underlying causation, the Act may apply.
+Mental disorder may arise as the consequence of long-term substance use, for example the cognitive impairment of a Korsakoff’s psychosis.
+If there is a mental disorder, irrespective of its underlying causation, the Mental Health Act may apply.
+Use of the SACAT Act may be more appropriate in these circumstances, however, the Mental Health Act should be prioritised over SACAT if the person meets the definition of ‘mental disorder under the Mental Health Act.

-Individuals who have a ‘dual-diagnosis’ or ‘co-morbidity’ of a mental disorder and a substance abuse disorder at the same time present particular difficulties for clinical management.
-An individual who is mentally disordered can be made subject to the provisions of the Act, irrespective of whether they also have a co-existing substance use disorder.
+Individuals who have a ‘dual-diagnosis’ or ‘co-morbidity’ of a mental disorder and a substance use disorder will require additional support and consideration.

-The terms of a community treatment order or leave from an inpatient order, should specify whether abstinence from drugs or alcohol is a condition of the order.
-The continuing abuse of drugs by an individual who is subject to a compulsory treatment order, particularly if this is associated with disturbance of behaviour, may be sufficient grounds for readmission or reassessment.
+The terms of a community treatment order or leave from an inpatient order, can specify whether abstinence from substances should be supported.
+The individual should be encouraged and supported to abstain from substances to minimise the harms associated with its use.